-Sometimes the outcomes aren’t positive.
+Even when I am in control, sometimes the outcomes aren’t positive.

 Sometimes, even surprisingly, the outcomes are beyond what we could have dreamed–even when we kept our hands in our pockets and our mouths closed.

 Regardless of the outcomes, God uses everything to accomplish His purposes.
-Since the time that Sin entered the world, Satan has had dominion over the Earth.
+Since the time Sin entered the world, Satan has had dominion over the Earth.
 That’s why there is so much hatred, evil, and instability.
 However, God never allows evil to thwart His plan or His purposes.